-Moody's Investors Service, Inc. ("Moody's") has assigned the Bonds the credit rating of "" which appears on the cover of this "Official Statement".
+S&P Global Ratings, Inc. ("S&P") has assigned the Bonds the credit rating of "\\\" which appears on the cover of this "Preliminary Official Statement".

-The County furnished Moody's certain information and materials and had "due diligence" meetings concerning the Bonds and the County.
-Generally, Moody's bases its ratings on such information and materials and also on such investigations, studies and assumptions that it may undertake independently.
-There is no assurance that any rating will be maintained for any given period of time or that it will not be revised downward or withdrawn entirely by Moody's if, in its judgment, circumstances so warrant.
+The County furnished S&P certain information and materials and had "due diligence" meetings concerning the Bonds and the County.
+Generally, S&P bases its ratings on such information and materials and also on such investigations, studies and assumptions that it may undertake independently.
+There is no assurance that any rating will be maintained for any given period of time or that it will not be revised downward or withdrawn entirely by S&P if, in its judgment, circumstances so warrant.
 The County undertakes no responsibility to oppose any such revision or withdrawal.
 Any such downward revision or withdrawal of the ratings or other actions by a rating agency may have an adverse effect on the market price of the Bonds.

-Any explanation of the significance of the ratings may be obtained only from Moody's.
+Any explanation of the significance of the ratings may be obtained only from S&P.